julien-boudry/Condorcet/README.md

 ===========================
 > **Presentation | [Manual](https://github.com/julien-boudry/Condorcet/wiki) | [Methods References](Documentation/README.md) | [Tests](Tests/)**

-A PHP library implementing the Condorcet voting system and other methods like the Schulze method.
-And also a powerful election manager.
+Condorcet is an application implementing the Condorcet voting system and many other methods like the Schulze, Tideman, Borda or Alternative Voting.
+And also a powerful election manager allowing the logical management of a phased election, with many natives options and elections methodes included.

+_Two different ways to use Condorcet:_
+* A **command line application**, for quick use of essential features without complicated technical knowledge.
+Allowing you to easily compute your elections results and stats.
+* A **PHP library** that you can include in your code to take advantage of 100% of the advanced features (abstraction, control, interaction, extensions).

 *Read more about alternative voting methods >> https://en.wikipedia.org/wiki/Condorcet_method*